This month The Professional Edge chats with Jamie Bakos, P.Eng., President and CEO of Titan Clean Energy Projects Corp. in Craik.

 What was your first job after college?

-What do you feel was your single greatest accomplishment as an engineer?
+What is your greatest accomplishment as an engineer?

 What is your favourite vacation spot?